-In the next 14 days average maximum daily temperatures will be 15° which is a little too chilly for sunbathing.
-The average water temperature will be 13° which is cold for swimming, a full wet suit is required to spend any length of time in the sea.
-There will be 9 days of very light rain with an average of 0.8mm rain on those days.
-Average cloud cover will be 42%.
+In the next 14 days average maximum daily temperatures will be 21° which is warm and pleasant for sunbathing.
+The average water temperature will be 20° which is comfortable for swimming though some may prefer warmer water.
+There will be 8 days of very light rain with an average of 0.9mm rain on those days.
+Average cloud cover will be 46%.

 Great Barrier Island, located in the Auckland Region of New Zealand's North Island, is a stunning destination featuring pristine beaches, crystal-clear waters, and an abundance of natural beauty.
 With a mild climate and average temperatures ranging between 15°C (59°F) in winter and 25°C (77°F) in summer, the island offers an idyllic setting for beach holidays all year round.
 In this article, we will explore some of the most popular beaches and beach areas on Great Barrier Island.

 Whangapoua Beach is a beautiful stretch of white sand on the east coast of Great Barrier Island.
 Known for its clear waters and gentle waves, this beach is perfect for swimming, sunbathing, and leisurely beach walks.
 It's also a popular spot for fishing enthusiasts due to its proximity to several fishing spots.
 The best time to visit Whangapoua Beach for a beach holiday is during the summer months when temperatures are warmest and rainfall is minimal.
 However, it's worth noting that this is also peak tourist season, so you can expect more crowds during this time.